How to cook chitterlings and hog maws

 Once the chitterlings and hog maws are cooked, remove them from the pot and let them cool slightly.
 It is important to handle them with care, as they can be very hot.
 Once cooled, you can either serve them immediately or store them in the refrigerator for later use.

-See also How long to cook sirloin tips in air fryer
+See also How to cook pasta without boiling water

 If storing, place the chitterlings and hog maws in an airtight container and refrigerate for up to 3 days.
 If you plan to freeze them, make sure to wrap them tightly in plastic wrap or place them in a freezer-safe bag, removing as much air as possible.
 They can be kept in the freezer for up to 3 months.